Iadvd/RetrocomputingZXSpectrum/GameExamples/RadeBlunner/README.md

 4. When the Virtual Joystick app. arrives to the IP that is using Spectranet, the game wil detect the joystick and connect to it.
 The game's Main Menu will appear.

-5. Select option 4 (A = Android TCP/IP Virtual Joystick) and the virtual joystick will be available.
+5. At the main menu, please select option 4 (A = Android TCP/IP Virtual Joystick) and the virtual joystick will be available.
 The controls are:

       O / joystick left: run left.